 Coffee is a popular item to buy in Malaysia.
 Many Singaporeans would flock into Johor Bahru during weekends to pick up numerous packs of 3-in-1 coffee.
 You’ll get a wide selection of brands to choose from, with the popular ones being Old Town White Coffee, Ah Huat and Aik Cheong.
-We recently helped our parents buy a dozen pack at between rm8 to rm14 per pack.

 I love to stock up on tea in Malaysia too.
 The popular brands include Lipton, Dilmah and Boh Tea.
 Boh is produced in Cameron Highland, Malaysia.

 My personal favorite is Ahmad Tea, especially its Earl Grey and Cardamom Tea.
 It sounds like a brand from Malaysia, but it’s from London and offers good value for money.
 And not to mention, the tea is fragrant.